amoksito/Spandoc/README.md

 # __Spandoc__ — Pandoc inside Sublime

+__Unfortunately, I moved to Atom as my primary text editor.
+So treat this plugin as abandoned.
+But feel free to fork it.__

 A [Sublime Text](https://www.sublimetext.com/) plugin that uses the infamous open-source parser [Pandoc](http://pandoc.org/) to convert text in nearly every possible format into each other.
 With Pandoc you can use the most evolved Markdown implementation: [Pandoc's Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) and with __Spandoc__ you can use it inside Sublime Text!